2022 Ohio DOT State Shipping Laws, Regulations, Rules, and Limitations for Oversize and Heavy-haul Trucking Permits

-Pilot car and escort vehicles operating in the state of Ohio are mandated by the Ohio DOT to have an amber light mounted on the roof of the vehicle.
-The amber light must strobe or flash and be clearly visible from a 360 degree angle from a distance of no less than 500′.
-The vehicle is required to have a single roof mounted sign or a front/rear sign (depending on if operating as a lead or chase vehicle) that is no less than 5′ in length and 12′ in height with letters no less than 8″ in height that are a minimum 1″ in thickness.
-The sign must be yellow in color with black lettering and state the nature of the load being shipping, either “OVERSIZE LOAD” OR “WIDELOAD”.
-All pilot car or escort vehicles are required to be equipped with a CB radio or powerful 2-way communication device that enables them to be in constant communication with all parties working in the movement.
-Pilot car vehicles are required to have a hand held paddle sign that states the words “STOP on one side and “SLOW” on the other is case traffic needs to be controlled.
+The Ohio DOT mandates pilot car and escort vehicles operating in the state of Ohio to have an amber light mounted on the vehicle’s roof.
+The amber light must strobe or flash and be visible from a 360-degree angle at no less than 500′.
+The vehicle is required to have a single roof-mounted sign or a front/rear sign (depending on if operating as a lead or chase vehicle) that is no less than 5′ in length and 12′ in height with letters no less than 8″ in height that is a minimum 1″ in thickness.
+The sign must be yellow with black lettering and state the nature of the loaded shipping, either “OVERSIZE LOAD” OR “WIDE LOAD.”
+All pilot cars or escort vehicles must be equipped with a CB radio or powerful 2-way communication device that enables them to constantly communicate with all parties working in the move.
+Pilot car vehicles must have a handheld paddle sign that states “STOP” on one side and “SLOW” on the other because traffic needs to be controlled.

-Truck, trailer and shipment required markings with banners, signs and flags by Ohio DOT:
+Truck, trailer, and shipment required markings with banners, signs, and flags by Ohio DOT:

-Ohio DOT & other important information.
+Ohio DOT & Other Important Information

 Ohio DOT contact and other useful information:

-Ohio Department of Transportation – DOT
+Ohio Department of Transportation Special Hauling Officer – ODOT

 1980 West Broad Street, Mail stop 5140